-Still unsure if toners, essences and serums offer more benefits than buzz?
+Toners, essences and serums have recently seen a surge in popularity, but are they worth the buzz?
 Find out how these product types differ, which is right for you and how to incorporate them into a regimen—spoiler alert: you can benefit from these products with or without a ten-step skin care routine!

 While toners may be the least concentrated product types on this list, they still provide a number of benefits that earn them a spot in any regimen.
 Contrary to popular belief, the toners of today evolved with their cleanser counterparts.
 Once used alongside face washes to remove residue before the days of pH balanced cleansers, they now contribute to skin health in a number of ways.
 Nowadays, many brands use the term “toner” generally to categorize any water-based liquid product.
 Whether spritzed directly onto the face or used with a cotton round, modern-day toners take the form of astringents, tonics, skin fresheners and other beneficial formulas.
 Capable of targeting an array of concerns across all skin types, every regimen deserves a complementary toner.